Varied Swordgrass Brown

-These Caterpillars are green with indistinct longitudinal lines.
-Initially they are sparsely covered in long thin hairs, but later instars are sort of fuzzy.
-They have a forked tail which is quite harmless.
+These Caterpillars are green with indistinct longitudinal lines, sometimes with a vague dorsal orange markings.
+Initially the caterpillars are sparsely covered in long thin hairs, but later instars are sort of fuzzy.
+The caterpillars have a forked tail which is quite harmless.

 The pupa is green with a yellow line around the developing wings.
 It is suspended head down, by a cremaster, from a leaf of its food plant.